mr-adult/tree-iterators-rs/README.md

 ### Depth-First Preorder Search (DFS Preorder)

 Similarly to the BFS example, all 3 APIs' usages are identical other than their borrowing model, so only one example will be given.
+Say we want to join all of the values in our test tree into a string.
+We can do this as follows:

 ```rust
 // Tree creation (see above documentation)